-- "ISO 9001 2015 Preparing For A Successful Transition" is delivered on a semi-monthly basis. - This webinar provides an overview of the development of the ISO 9001:2015 standard, an update on the transition timeline, a review of the format and layout of the standard, and answers some common questions that have been raised. - "The Interaction of Processes and its importance to a successful audit" is also shown on a semi-monthly basis. - This webinar explores the crucial topic of processes and how to correctly understand them. - "What to expect during your Stage 1 Audit" is a new webinar under development at this time and will be premiering soon!
+- "ISO 9001 2015 Preparing For A Successful Transition" is delivered on a once monthly basis. - This webinar provides an overview of the development of the ISO 9001:2015 standard, an update on the transition timeline, a review of the format and layout of the standard, and answers some common questions that have been raised. - "The Interaction of Processes and its importance to a successful audit" is also shown once monthly. - This webinar explores the crucial topic of processes and how to correctly understand them. - "What to expect during your Stage 1 Audit" is a new webinar under development at this time and will be premiering soon!